Odisha FC: 2023: First breakthrough in Super Cup success under Clifford

+2023–25: Historic Asian debut, and rise in ISL under Lobera

-Odisha kicked-off their 2023-24 season with the 2023–24 AFC Cup, in which they were placed in the South Zone group alongside Mohun Bagan SG from India, Bashundhara Kings from Bangladesh, and Maziya from the Maldives.
+Odisha kicked-off their 2023–24 season with the 2023–24 AFC Cup, in which they were placed in the South Zone group alongside Mohun Bagan SG from India, Bashundhara Kings from Bangladesh, and Maziya from the Maldives.
 Odisha finished as the South Zone Winners, topping the group with 12 points from 6 games, qualifying for the inter-zonal play-off semi-finals.
 Odisha faced the Australian side Central Coast Mariners in the Inter-zone play-off semi-finals.
-They lost the first leg 4-0 away, and drew the second leg 0-0 at home, exiting the competition.
+They lost the first leg 0–4 away, and drew the second leg 0–0 at home, exiting the competition.
 In the 2023–24 Indian Super League season, the club finished 4th with 39 points from 22 games, qualifying for the play-offs.
-In the knock-outs, they defeated Kerala Blasters 2–1, and reached the semi-finals for the first time in club history.
+In the knockouts, they defeated Kerala Blasters 2–1 and reached the semi-finals for the first time in club history.
 In the two-legged semi-final, Odisha faced Mohun Bagan SG.
 They won the first leg 2–1 at home, however, lost 0–2 away, exiting the league play-offs with an aggregate score of 2–3.

+Odisha kicked of their 2024–25 season with the 2024 Bandodkar Trophy, a pre-season invitational tournament in Goa.
+They topped their group, progressed through the knockout stages, defeating Brisbane Roar 2–1 in the semi-finals, and reached the final.
+However, they lost the title match to FC Goa 1–3 on penalties after a 3–3 draw and finished as runners-up of the trophy.
+In the 2024–25 Indian Super League, where the club under head coach Sergio Lobera ultimately finished seventh in the league, with 8 wins, 9 draws, and 7 losses, narrowly missing out on a playoff spot in a tightly contested campaign.
+Immediately after the league, Odisha FC competed in the 2025 AIFF Super Cup, but were eliminated early in the Round of 16, suffering a 0–3 defeat to Punjab FC at the Kalinga Stadium, ending their season without a cup run to salvage silverware.